 The amount of time your drug screening takes depends on the type of screening you’re performing.
 A non-DOT screening will generally have results available the same day, so the process is quite quick.
 DOT screenings can take a bit more time—up to a few days.
 The sample needs to go through a verification process to

-As previously stated, the drugs tested for are as follows: DOT testing: Cocaine, marijuana, PCP, meth and opioids Non-DOT testing: The above, as well as c, methadone, MDMA, steroids, benzodiazepines, Quaaludes and more.
+As previously stated, the drugs tested for are as follows: DOT testing: Cocaine, marijuana, PCP, meth and opioids Non-DOT testing: The above, as well as methadone, MDMA, steroids, benzodiazepines, quaaludes and many more.

 Anyone who would be categorized as a DOT-designated “safety-sensitive” employee is required to submit to DOT drug and alcohol testing.
 This includes employees overseen by DOT departments like the Federal Aviation Administration (FAA), Federal Motor Carrier Safety Administration (FMCSA), U.S. Coast Guard, Federal Railroad Administration (FRA), Federal Transit Administration (FTA), and Pipeline and Hazardous Materials